Seems Gehlot's leader is Vasundhara Raje not Sonia Gandhi: Sachin Pilot | Politics

 His press conference took place the day former Congress president Rahul Gandhi visited the state, attending a training camp for party workers in Mount Abu.

-A Rajasthan minister, Pratap Singh Khachariyawas, also appeared to contradict Gehlot on Tuesday, saying the government survived because 102 Congress MLAs in Rajasthan had faith in Rahul Gandhi and Sonia Gandhi Vadra.
+A Rajasthan minister, Pratap Singh Khachariyawas, also appeared to contradict Gehlot on Tuesday, saying the government survived because 102 Congress MLAs in Rajasthan had faith in Rahul Gandhi and Sonia Gandhi.

 Targeting Gehlot over the claim of money changing hands during the 2020 revolt, Pilot said it is wrong to make allegations against leaders from one’s own party.
 “It is condemnable.
 I deny the false and baseless allegations.''
 The Congress leader said if there was any evidence, action should have already been taken by the CM.